WWE Bad Blood (2004): Aftermath

 A heated confrontation between Randy Orton and Edge was seen, with Edge spearing Orton.
 The following week, it was announced that Orton would defend the Intercontinental Championship against Edge at Vengeance.
 Weeks leading to the event, both men took the upper hand over one another.
 At Vengeance, Orton lost the Intercontinental Championship to Edge.

 After this 2004 event, Bad Blood was discontinued as it was doubly replaced by One Night Stand and Vengeance in June the following year.
 Due to its discontinuation, the 2004 event was also the last Bad Blood event to be broadcast in 4:3 format, as in January 2008, all WWE shows began airing in high definition.
 After 13 years, WWE announced that Bad Blood would be revived and held on July 9, 2017; however, these plans were scrapped in favor of an event titled Great Balls of Fire.
-After 20 years since the 2004 event, Bad Blood was definitively revived, this time for October 5, 2024, the 27-year anniversary of the first Bad Blood.
+After 20 years since the 2004 event, Bad Blood would be revived as a one-off event for October 5, 2024, the 27-year anniversary of the first Bad Blood.
+This 2024 event broke Bad Blood's tradition of featuring a Hell in a Cell match as the main event as the match instead opened the show.

+This Bad Blood would also be the final to feature the previous World Heavyweight Championship, as well as the original versions of the World Tag Team Championship and the WWE Women's Championship.
+The World Tag Team Championship was retired in August 2010 in favor of continuing the WWE Tag Team Championship, which was renamed as the Raw Tag Team Championship in 2016 and then the World Tag Team Championship in 2024.
+The WWE Women's Championship was unified with the WWE Divas Championship (introduced in 2008) in September 2010 and it was retired in favor of the Divas Championship, which itself was retired in April 2016 in favor of a new WWE Women's Championship.
+The World Heavyweight Championship was retired after it was unified with the WWE Championship in December 2013, and then a new World Heavyweight Championship was introduced in April 2023.